sander76/clipstick/README.md

 Clipstick is inspired by [tyro](https://brentyi.github.io/tyro/), which is excellent and more versatile than this tool.
 But in my opionion its primary focus is not building a cli tool along the lines of Argparse or Click but more on composing complex objects from the command line.
 Making tyro behave like a "traditional" cli requires additional `Annotation` flags, which I don't want.

-Next to that I decided to build my own parser instead of using `Argparse` because... why not.
+Some other similar tools don't support pydantic v2, so I decided to create my own.
+Next to that I wanted to try and build my own parser instead of using `Argparse` because... why not.

 ## Installation